-The financial objectives include sales, EBIT, earnings per share (EPS) and return on invested capital (ROIC), equally weighted.
-These financial objectives have been chosen because they are key value drivers and generally reward for growing the business and gaining market shares (top-line contribution), for increasing profitability over-proportionally through strong operating leverage (bottom-line contribution) and for investing the capital efficiently.
+The financial objectives include equal weightings of sales performance, earnings before interest and taxes (EBIT) and earnings per share (EPS) compared with the previous year as well as the return on invested capital (ROIC).
+These financial objectives have been chosen because they are key value drivers for Geberit and generally reward for growing the business and gaining market share (top-line contribution), for increasing profitability over-proportionally through strong operating leverage (bottom-line contribution) and for investing the capital efficiently.
 Every year, on the basis of a recommendation made by the NCC, the Board of Directors determines the expected target level of performance for each financial objective for the following year.
 In order to strengthen the company's position as market leader and to continuously strive for superior performance, significant improvements against the previous year's achievements are generally required in order to meet the target level of performance, in line with the company's ambitious financial plan.
 The intention of this demanding target setting is to deliver best-in-class performance and to stay ahead of the market.
 In addition, a threshold level of performance, below which no variable remuneration is paid out, and a maximum level of performance, above which the variable remuneration is capped, are determined as well.
 The payout level between the threshold, the target and the maximum is calculated by linear interpolation.
 The maximum payout for the financial objectives shall not exceed 60% of the target income.

 The individual performance component is based on the achievement of individual objectives predefined at the beginning of the year between the CEO and individual members of the Group Executive Board, and for the CEO, between the Board of Directors and the CEO.
 The individual objectives are of a more qualitative and strategic nature and may include, for example, objectives related to product and service innovation, entry in new markets, management of strategic projects and leadership.
-The maximum payout for the individual objectives shall not exceed 10% of the target income.

-To find out how the functionality remuneration model works, visit the interactive graphic in the online Annual Report at → www.geberit.com/annualreport > Business report > Remuneration report.
+To find out how the remuneration model works, visit the interactive graphic in the online Annual Report at

+→ www.geberit.com/annualreport > Business report > Remuneration report.